Hanuman Junction (film): Production

 Principal photography began on 11 June 2001.

 Soundtrack

-Music composed by Suresh Peters who composed the original version retaining all the tunes from the original.
+Music composed by Suresh Peters who composed the for original Malayalam version, thus retaining all the tunes from the original.
 Music released on Aditya Music Company.

 Reception

 Sify rated the film 3/5 and called the film a "clean comedy."
 On performances, the reviewer wrote, "Venu as Sathru proves that he is excellent in comedy.
 Arjun as Krishna is perfect, but Jagapathi as Dasu could have been better."
 Idlebrain.com rated the film 3.25 and stated: "The story and relationships in this film are quite complex.
 But the whole credit should go to the debutant director Raja to narrate a story in such a way that all the viewers understand the complex and randomly changing relationships clearly."
+Andhra Today wrote "Entertainment is the core of this movie and the director has done full justice to it, even the story and the script add their impressive contribution to appeal to the audience".